Family and Critical Response Specialist|

 It's challenging, stimulating, and hugely rewarding.
 Our positions offer tremendous diversity and excellent opportunities for professional growth.
 Every day, the work we do impacts people and changes lives.
 What we do is important and so are the people we do it for.

 Being part of WorkSafeBC means being part of a strong, committed team.
-Along with a competitive salary, your total compensation package includes vacation, optional leave arrangements, health care and dental benefits, and contributions toward your retirement pension.
+Along with a competitive salary, your total compensation package includes vacation, optional leave arrangements, health care and dental benefits, and contributions toward a defined benefit pension plan.
 As a member of our team, you'll have access to services and benefits that can help you get the most out of work — and life.
-Learn more about our what we offer.
+Learn more about what we offer.

 WorkSafeBC is an inclusive and accessible employer committed to employment equity objectives and invites applications from all qualified individuals.
 Only those under consideration will be contacted.
 If you're unsuccessful, please accept our appreciation for your interest.